yatish27/shore/README.md

   </details>

-Refer [installing prerequisites](./docs/installing_prerequisites.md) to install these dependencies
+Refer [here](./docs/installing_prerequisites.md) to install these dependencies

 ### Initial setup
-- Shore is preconfigured base Ruby on Rails application.
+- Shore is a preconfigured base Ruby on Rails application.
 You can clone this repository and add it to your repo.
   ```bash
   git clone git@github.com:yatish27/shore.git your_new_project_name
   cd your_new_project_name
   ```

-- The default name of the application is Shore.
-You can rename the application to you desired new name.
+- The application's default name is Shore.
+You can rename it to your desired new name.
 The name should be in camelcase.

   ```bash
   ./bin/replace_name YourNewProjectName